ndrsllwngr/omm/README.md

 ### Docker
 - `docker build . -t omm:latest` - Builds docker image with name `omm` and tag `latest`
 - `docker run -p 80:3000 omm:latest` - Runs docker image with name `omm` and tag `latest` and maps container port `3000` to port `80` (go to [http://localhost:80](http://localhost:80))
-- `docker image save -o omm:latest.tar omm:latest ` - Saves the docker image with name `omm` and tag `latest` to the file `omm:latest.tar`
+- `docker image save -o omm-latest.tar omm:latest ` - Saves the docker image with name `omm` and tag `latest` to the file `omm:latest.tar`
-- `docker load -i omm:latest.tar` - Loads the docker image from the file `omm:latest.tar` into the local docker instance (execute run afterwards to run it)
+- `docker load -i omm-latest.tar` - Loads the docker image from the file `omm:latest.tar` into the local docker instance (execute run afterwards to run it)
 - `docker compose up` - Use `docker compose` to build & run the application (on [http://localhost:3000](http://localhost:3000)) - **recommended for development**

 ### Dependency management